Comet (Waldameer): Trains

 Comet has two Junior PTC trains of four cars, all of which utilize flanged wheels.
 Each car has two seats that can hold two riders, for a maximum of 16 riders per train.
 Although the park owns two trains, for several years, only one was placed into daily operation, as park management was not comfortable running two trains with manually operated skid brakes.

 Braking system

-For the 2012 season, the Comet received an updated braking system from Velocity Magnetics.
+For the 2012 season, Comet received an updated braking system from Velocity Magnetics.
 The new system uses a combination of magnetic and friction brakes, and along with a new control system, allows for two-train operation on busy days.